Birmingham West Suburban Railway: Bournville engine shed

 After the development of the Stirchley Street and Bournville to Kings Norton Deviation in 1885, Bournville shed was constructed on the now redundant land south of Bournville station.
 Although a sub-shed to Saltley by being given the code 21B, in anticipation of the traffic levels, it was a standard scale Midland Railway roundhouse, equipped with a 50 ft turntable, water tank and sand oven.
 In the yard to replenish and maintain the initial allocation of 25 locomotives, there was a coal stage, two water cranes and ash disposal facilities.

 However, throughout its life, Bournville never met the traffic expectations with which it was built.
 Freight traffic came from the three trains a day from Cadburys, and the Central Goods Station.
 Passenger services after an initial allocation to London were mainly suburban or county level, with servicing of the BWSR itself as well as the Lifford Loop circulars, those onto the Halesowen Joint Line, locals to Evesham and Ashchurch, and mainline stopping services from Birmingham to Bristol.
 As a result, Bournville was often allocated end of life locomotives, which when needing major services were then stored pending disposal on the many empty lines.

 An inevitable decline began with the closure of the Lifford Loop stations from 1930, which were demolished during the Second World War.
 In 1956, an engine fell into the turntable pit, resulting in temporary closure of the roundhouse and making the shed dependent on Saltley and Bromsgrove for boiler washouts.
 The turntable was repaired and reinstated, but despite this investment, the shed was officially closed on 14 February 1960.
-The last in service locomotive officially to leave was BR standard class 5MT 4-6-0 No 44843.
+The last in service locomotive officially to leave was BR Black Five 4-6-0 No 44843.
 Demolition of the buildings began in November 1961, and today the site is an industrial estate.